voicemxil/TS2-Starter-Pack/README.md

 The Starter Pack is the easiest all-in-one way to install and optimize TS2 on modern systems.
 It utilizes Sims2RPC as its launcher & includes documentation for setting up the game.

-### Check out the [Full Installation Guide](https://docs.google.com/document/d/1UT0HX3cO4xLft2KozGypU_N7ZcGQVr-54QD9asFsx5U/edit) to begin!
+### Check out the [Full Installation Guide](https://docs.google.com/document/d/1UT0HX3cO4xLft2KozGypU_N7ZcGQVr-54QD9asFsx5U/edit) on Google Docs to begin!